marcmylemans/marcmylemans.github.io/_posts/2024-09-18-BasicComputerNetworks.md

 This is the layer where **IP addresses** come in.
 If Layer 2 is all about your device’s name tag (MAC address), then Layer 3 is about your device’s **street address** (IP address).
 IP addresses help data packets (those little envelopes of information) know where they’re going.

 At Layer 3, we use **routers** to make sure your data finds its way across the network.
 Routers act like traffic cops—they figure out the best path for your data to travel across the internet.

+### Layer 4: Transport Layer (How Data Gets Delivered)

+Now that your data has an address and a path to follow, we need to think about **how** that data is delivered.
+This is where **Layer 4**, the **Transport Layer**, comes in.

+At this layer, data is packaged and sent using one of two protocols: **TCP** or **UDP**.

+- **TCP (Transmission Control Protocol)**: Think of TCP as a reliable postal service.
+It ensures that all the packets of data are delivered in order, none are lost, and the recipient confirms they’ve received everything.
+It's like getting a certified mail receipt for each letter!

+- **UDP (User Datagram Protocol)**: UDP, on the other hand, is more like an express courier.
+It doesn’t wait for any confirmations or check if the packets arrived safely.
+It just sends them out quickly.
+This makes it great for things like live video streaming or online gaming, where speed is more important than reliability.

 ---